Creagh/blotto/README.md

 My general approach was to simulate a number of tournaments consisting of some randomly generated entries, as well as some cleverly chosen deterministic ones.
 I chose the strategy that performed the best on average in my simulations.

 R code for my simulations are found [here](code).

+I was successfully chosen to attend the symposium :)